Modular Blind Video Quality Assessment: Introduction

-The computational issues faced by data-driven BVQA methods based on convolutional neural networks (CNNs) are more pronounced.
-There are few attempts~\cite{li2019quality,li2022blindly} to assess full-size videos, but with exceeding computational complexity, particularly when handling videos of high resolutions and frame rates.
-Moreover, due to the small scale of video quality datasets, many CNN-based BVQA methods rely on pretrained models from object recognition tasks, which typically require inputs of small and fixed sizes.
+The computational issues faced by deep learning-based data-driven BVQA methods are more pronounced.
+There are few attempts~\cite{li2019quality,li2022blindly} to assess full-size videos, which come with significant computational demands, especially for videos of high resolutions and frame rates.
+Moreover, due to the small scale of video quality datasets, many BVQA methods that utilize convolutional neural networks (CNNs) commonly depend on pretrained models from object recognition tasks, which expect small and fixed-size inputs.
 Consequently, videos need to be spatially resized~\cite{yi2021attention, wang2021rich, sun2022deep} and/or cropped~\cite{ying2021patch, wang2021rich, wu2022fast, wu2022disentangling}, and temporally subsampled~\cite{yi2021attention, sun2022deep, wang2021rich}.
-The conventional ways to process video in spatial view are shown in Figure~\ref{fig:spatial}.
-When two videos of the same scene but different spatial resolutions are resized to the same lower resolution, their quality variations, which are discernable by the human eye, diminish.
-Similar situations occur when lowering the frame rate through temporal subsampling.
-Cropping, on the other hand, significantly reduces field of view and content coverage, hindering accurate BVQA.
-Furthermore, when videos with the same content have varying frame rates, sparse sampling strategies according to the frame rate may result in identical frames being chosen between the videos, as shown in Figure~\ref{fig:temporal}.
-As a consequence, these methods are insensitive to changes in spatial resolution and frame rate and their impact on video quality.
+When two videos of the same scene but different spatial resolutions are resized to the same lower resolution, their quality variations, which are discernable by the human eye, diminish (see Figure~\ref{fig:spatial} (b) and (c)).
+Cropping, on the other hand, significantly reduces the field of view and content coverage, which can impede the precision of BVQA.
+When videos that share the same content and length but differ in frame rates undergo temporal subsampling at a rate proportional to their frame rates, the frames that remain would be identical, as shown in Figure~\ref{fig:temporal}.
+Therefore, these BVQA methods are insensitive to changes in the spatial resolution and frame rate and their impact on video quality.